 Resourceful - I am very well travelled and thus blessed to have very good knowledge and connections, so I know where to get quality stuff at good deals.
 I have driven in to Malaysia (right up to KL) hundreds of times already.

 Excellent driving skills, even in heavy downpour with zero visibility or on streets with zero lights and reflectors (yes, Africa) - I have been told that I drive more than an average American in the USA itself due to the many national parks I have visited.
 Driven all kinds of cars, MPVs, SUVs, vans, both manual and automatic.
 Rode a motorbike for 10 years but stopped after getting married.
 Wanted to try class 4, but no time.
 I have also mastered the skill of driving humans and pets with even extreme motion sickness.
 Overseas drivers have actually allowed to me to take over the wheels when passengers in the vehicles started puking.
 Besides music and animals, driving is my next passion.

 Planner - helped friends with overseas itinerary planning, led visitors around Singapore

-Sharp sense of sight (very observant, detect movements quickly), hearing (can hear distant noises like water drips/running, slight movement noise, high pitches - did much sound mixing for music bands in the past, ears get painful (and start ringing) at loud feedback and screaming kids), smell (can detect a roach, rat or certain animal in an enclosed area; nauseate upon bad smell).
+Sharp sense of sight (very observant, detect movements quickly), hearing (can hear distant noises like water drips/running, slight movement noise, high pitches - did much sound mixing for music bands in the past, ears get painful at loud feedback and screaming kids), smell (can detect a roach, rat or certain animal in an enclosed area; nauseate upon bad smell).

-Book via Pawshake to enjoy The Pawshake Guarantee, in-house customer support, booking guarantee, safe cashless payments, daily updates and more!
+Book via Pawshake to enjoy The Pawshake Guarantee, in-house customer support, booking guarantee, safe cashless payments, no booking fees, no change fees, daily updates and more!